cortico-health/oscar-enhancement-suite/README.md

 ## How to package and update the Chrome extension

 The Chrome developer account is shirley@countable.ca.
+Contact her to publish changes.
 In the Privacy tab:

 Description: